Table of Contents

 Key Facts and Figures

-• Mass of SMC: About one‑fifteenth the mass of the LMC
+- Mass of SMC: Approximately one-fifteenth that of the LMC

-• Magellan’s fleet: Five ships, 260 men, one completed circumnavigation under Elcano
+- Magellan’s fleet: Five ships, approximately 260 men at departure; only one ship completed the circumnavigation under Juan Sebastián Elcano